Charles Rothschild: Family

-He worked as a partner in the family bank NM Rothschild and Sons in London.
+He worked as a partner in the family bank N M Rothschild & Sons in London.
 He went to Rothschild's Bank every morning; despite all his interest in science and in natural history, he never missed a day.
 He was also very interested in the gold refinery operated by Rothschild's, and invented a variety of devices for collecting gold, and working on gold from a scientific point of view.
 He also became Chairman of the Alliance Assurance Company.

+Charles predeceased his older brother Walter Rothschild, 2nd Baron Rothschild (1868–1937), who died without issue.
+The peerage therefore passed to Charles's son Victor Rothschild, 3rd Baron Rothschild.

 Career

 Entomology

 Like his zoologist brother Walter, Charles devoted much of his energies to entomology and natural history collecting.
 His enormous collection of some 260,000 fleas is now in the Rothschild Collection at the Natural History Museum; he described about 500 new flea species.
 One of these, which he discovered and named, was the Bubonic plague vector flea, Xenopsylla cheopis, also known as the oriental rat flea, which he collected at Shendi, Sudan, on an expedition in 1901, publishing his finding in 1903.